Crazy Vegan Kitchen

 Instructions

-• Add uncooked White Quinoa to the pot and stir to combine.
-Pour in Vegetable broth and sugar and stir for 10 seconds.
-Bring to a boil, then cover and reduce to simmer for 20 - 25 minutes until liquid has been absorbed.
+• Add uncooked white quinoa to the pot and stir to combine.
+Pour in vegetable broth and sugar and stir well.
+Bring to a boil, then cover and reduce to a simmer for 20 – 25 minutes or until liquid has been absorbed.

 Nutrition